-To further these goals, the Unicode Consortium cooperates with the International Organization for Standardization (ISO/IEC/JTC1).
-It holds a Class C liaison membership with ISO/IEC JTC1/SC2; it participates in the work of both JTC1/SC2/WG2 (the technical working group for the subcommittee within JTC1 responsible for character set encoding) and the Ideographic Rapporteur Group (IRG) of WG2.
-The Consortium is a member company of the National Committee for Information Technology Standards, Technical Committee L2 (NCITS/L2), an accredited U.S. standards organization.
+To further these goals, the Unicode Consortium cooperates with the Joint Technical Committee 1 of the International Organization for Standardization and the International Electrotechnical Commission (ISO/IEC JTC1).
+It holds a Class C liaison membership with ISO/ IEC JTC1/SC2; it participates in the work of both JTC1/SC2/WG2 (the technical working group for the subcommittee within JTC1 responsible for character set encoding) and the Ideographic Rapporteur Group (IRG) of WG2.
+The Consortium is a member company of the InterNational Committee for Information Technology Standards, Technical Committee L2 (INCITS/L2), an accredited U.S. standards organization.
 In addition, Full Member companies of the Unicode Consortium have representatives in many countries who also work with other national standards bodies.

-A number of organizations are Liaison Members of the Unicode Consortium: the Center for Computer & Information Development (CCID, China), the Internet Engineering Task Force (IETF), the Kongju National Library (Chung-nam, Korea), the Technical Committee on Information Technology (TCVN/TC1, Viet Nam), and the World Wide Web Consortium (W3C) I18N Working Group.
+A number of organizations are Liaison Members of the Unicode Consortium: the Center for Computer and Information Development (CCID, China), High Council of Informatics of Iran (HCI), the International Forum for Information Technology in Tamil (INFITT), the Internet Engineering Task Force (IETF), the Institute for the Languages and Cultures of Asia and Africa (ILCAA), ISO/IEC JTC1/SC2/WG2, ISO/IEC JTC1/SC22/WG20, the Kongju National Library (Chung-nam, Korea), the Special Libraries Association (SLA), the Technical Committee on Information Technology (TCVN/TC1, Viet Nam), Department of Linguistics of the University of California, Berkeley, United Nations Group of Experts on Geographical Names (UNGEGN), and the World Wide Web Consortium (W3C) I18N Working Group.